 Several churches remain and the hospices have been replaced by many modern albergues.
 The main square is a nice place to hide from the sun if you fancy a rest.

-There are many restaurants in the main square, and another (one of the better options for dinner) at the Cuatro Cantones albergue.
+There are many restaurants in the main square, and another (one of the better option for dinner) at the Cuatro Cantones albergue.

 The Iglesia de Santa María has an altarpiece which depicts Santiago both as a Pilgrim and as a Moorslayer.